Berlin in One Day: Perfect Berlin Itinerary for 24 Hours

 And if the weather is nice, consider relaxing at a Berlin beer garden.

-If you want to go to Checkpoint Charlie, it’s just a few stops south of Unter den Linden on the U6.
+Is Checkpoint Charlie on your Berlin bucket list?
+The site itself is kind of boring, but the history behind it is interesting.
+It’s just a few stops south of Unter den Linden on the U6.
 Nearby is the excellent Checkpoint Charlie Wall Museum, the Wall Panorama Museum, and Topography of Terror.
+I actually think Topography of Terror is a super interesting and important museum in Berlin, but it’s so tough to fit into a one day itinerary.

 Do you really love views of cities from above?
 Well, Berlin has lots of options, and you can go to multiple locations for excellent views of Berlin.

 Would you like to see a park that used to be an airport?
 Tempelhof is fantastic, and it’s worth visiting for its uniqueness and its historical importance.
+They give really good tours too, but book ahead.

 Interested in spending more time outside?
 There are lots of options for outdoor activities in Berlin.

 Are you traveling with kids?
 Take them to one of the zoos, either the Berlin Zoological Garden in the west or Tierpark (not to be confused with Tiergarten) in the east.
 Both are excellent.
+And check out more family activities in Berlin.

 Do you like palaces and castles?
 Then go see Charlottenburg Palace.
 It’s a little far from the center of the city, but it’s one of the best palaces in Berlin.